PaperMC/docs/docs/paper/admin/reference/system-properties.md

 - **default**: `false`
 - **description**: Disables Paper's automatic upgrading of commands, including items with custom data defined in command blocks and other places that may contain commands, to the new component format introduced in version 1.20.5.

-#### paper.disable-plugin-rewriting
+#### paper.disableOldApiSupport

 - **default**: `false`
+- **description**: Disables plugin compatibility measures that can otherwise result in a considerable delay of class loading (also known as "Commodore" plugin rewriting).
+This generally requires all of your plugins to be compiled against a recent API version.

+#### paper.disablePluginRemapping

+- **default**: `false`
-- **description**: Disables plugin remapping introduced in 1.20.5 and everything involving automatic plugin conversion by commodore.
+- **description**: Disables plugin remapping introduced in 1.20.5.
 For more information see the [userdev](../../dev/getting-started/userdev.mdx#1205-and-beyond) documentation and the official [announcement](https://discord.com/channels/289587909051416579/976631292747735080/1232740079097876570).